rogerkeays/unchecked/README.md

     |        at rm (#22:3)
     |        ...

-With *Unchecked*, you are not obliged to declare exceptions in the method signature, and the exception stack does not become polluted:
+With *Unchecked*, you can let checked exceptions go back up the call stack.
+You are not obliged to declare exceptions in the method signature, and the exception stack does not become polluted:

     public static void rm() {
         Files.delete(Paths.get("unchecked.kt"));
     }

+    |  jshell> rm();
     |  Exception java.nio.file.NoSuchFileException: unchecked.kt
     |        at UnixException.translateToIOException (UnixException.java:92)
     |        at UnixException.rethrowAsIOException (UnixException.java:106)